Productive Domesticities

 Princeton, NJ

-Fall 2020
+2020

 For those who used to spend days at schools, studios, and offices, the pandemic has upended traditional boundaries between “home” and “work,” productive and reproductive labor.
 Yet these boundaries were already eroding.
 Indeed, they have long been a mark of privilege.
 “Work” for many involves aspects conventionally conceived as part of domesticity: it requires emotional or reproductive labor.
 It takes place in a home—your own or someone else’s.
 It happens at unusual hours and involves enlisting support networks that Fordist economies sought to render obsolete.